hoanhan101/gray/_posts/2020-01-16-diabetes-code.md

 tags: [book, health, diabetes]
 ---

-- Type 2 diabetes is
+- Type 2 diabetes:
-  - Caused by too much sugar (sugar + refined carbs)
+  - Is caused by too much sugar (sugar + refined carbs)
   - Affects every organ in the body
-  - Reversible and preventable without medications by simply
+  - Is reversible and preventable without medications by simply
     - Put less sugar in
       - Don't add sugar as it has no nutritional value
       - Eliminate breads, pastas made from while flour, white rice and potatoes